 In 500 words or less: Identify dollar amount of each investment, and the total cash value of the investment.
 Indicate the percentage of profits this total cash investment represents over the previous allocation cycle.
-Note: regular maintenance costs do not count, but capitalized refits, upgrades and additions to fixed assets do.
+Note that regular maintenance costs do not count, but capitalized refits, upgrades and additions to fixed assets do.
 Clearly explain how this improves your capacity and benefits for Nunavut and was aligned with your past and/or current business plan goals and objectives.

-- 3 Points = 5% or more of profits reinvested - 2 Points = 2% or more of profits reinvested - 1 Point = >0% of profits reinvested - 0 Points = No profits reinvested
+3 points possible: 3 Points = 5% or more of profits reinvested.
+2 Points = 2% or more of profits reinvested.
+2 Points = $2\%$ or more of profits reinvested.
+1 Point = $>0\%$ of profits reinvested.
+0 Points = no profits reinvested. /3

-7.6 Consideration of Past Performance Targets
+7.7.
+Consideration of Past Performance Targets

 As performance targets are issued annually, through evaluations of Annual Reports, any unresolved performance targets over the last allocation cycle will be considered in the context of allocation applications.
-This includes unresolved issues from the previous year(s) in addition to any performance targets that were not immediately remedied in response to previous annual reports.
-In order to demonstrate adherence to and achievement of past performance targets over the last 5 years, include performance targets issued since the last Allocation Application.
+This includes unresolved issues from the previous year(s) in addition to any performance targets that were not immediately remedied in response to previous Annual Reports.
+To demonstrate adherence to and achievement of past performance targets over the last 5 years, include performance targets issued since the last Allocation Application.